google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

   <figcaption><b>Figure 1</b>: Basic MSE data flow</figcaption>
 </figure>

 You can almost think of MSE as a chain.
-As illustrated above, between the downloaded file and the media elements are several layers.
+As illustrated in the figure, between the downloaded file and the media elements are several layers.

 +  An `<audio>` or `<video>` element to play the media.
 +  A `MediaSource` instance with a `SourceBuffer` to feed the media element.